 The B.A. in Political Science is a 39-hour four-year program.
-The department offers courses in three subfields: American Politics; Comparative Politics/International Relations; and Public Administration/Policy.
-Students with an interest in international relations or comparative politics are advised to take a foreign language course to satisfy the requirements of the major.
-Students are encouraged to seek out complementary majors or minors to round out their education (examples are majors in International Studies, Economics, or Communications or minors in Legal Studies or Southern Studies).
-PLSC is an active participant in the Fulbright College Honors Studies program.
+The department offers courses in three subfields: American Politics, Comparative Politics/International Relations, and Public Administration/Policy.
+Students can choose from two tracks.
+First, students with an interest in international relations or comparative politics are advised to complete the requirements for the degree by completing foreign language courses to satisfy the requirements of the major up to the intermediate II level or by taking courses.
+Second, students with more interest in domestic politics (which traditionally follows a quantitative approach) can take statistics, math, and PLSC 3603 Scope and Methods in Political Science, and philosophy.

-The Department of Political Science prepares its students to develop a thorough understanding of selected topics in domestic or international affairs.
-This includes a comprehension of diversity politics and policy and the analytical tools to assist in the realization of a more diverse, equitable and inclusive society, along with an understanding of appropriate methodologies to study issues and topics associated with political science.
+Regardless of the track chosen, the Department of Political Science prepares its students to develop a thorough understanding of selected topics in domestic and international affairs.
+This includes a comprehension of diversity politics and policy and the analytical tools to assist in the realization of a more diverse, equitable and inclusive society, with an understanding of appropriate methodologies to study issues and topics associated with the field of political science.